“Nothing tastes as good as skinny feels.” ~ Kate Moss

 After the “party,” I liked to volunteer to clean-up the break room, not because I liked to be helpful, but because I could wrap up the rest of the sheet cake and take it home with me.

 So yeah, it didn’t take long before the one pair of Jaclyn Smith black work pants I owned, started crying at the seams.

 One of my co-workers, Ned, a middle aged guy with horribly bad breath, suggested I give Atkins a try.
 The fact that a middle-aged man I worked with commented on my expanding waistline, is a whole other thing.

 Anyway, he’d been an Atkins devotee for most of his adult life….long before the diet peaked in popularity.

 I was immediately lured in by the idea that I could go to McDonald’s, order a whole bunch of cheeseburgers, and all I would have to sacrifice would be the bun.

-So….what you’re saying is that I can fry up a package of discount hamburger from Aldi’s and eat the whole thing in one sitting?
+So….what you’re saying is that I can fry up a package of discount hamburger from Aldi’s, smother it in cheese and eat the whole thing in one sitting?